ertug2/rust-server-benchmark/README.md

 7z x benchmark2023_linux.7z
 ```

 4.)
-If you already ran the benchmark then delete the .sav and .map folders generated
+If you already ran the benchmark then delete the .sav and .map folders generated in ./server/BenchMark/

 5.)
 Go into the extracted folder and run the benchmark with 8192 map world size.
 You may do so via either running [Bench]3_Hard-12.5GB-208.bat (Windows) or bench_3_Hard-12.5GB-208.sh (Linux) via the commands below: